Ladder99/setup-demo/README.md

 ![](assets/dashboard.jpg)

 The XML underlying the dashboard is available here - http://mtconnect.mazakcorp.com:5717/current.
-Others are available also - http://mtconnect.mazakcorp.com.

 ## Architecture

 ![](assets/architecture.png)

-This setup uses a Digital Ocean droplet to host the Ladder99 pipeline (Relay, Postgres, Grafana), SQL access (Hue), and a reverse proxy (Traefik).
-The Traefik container will be the only one with port 80 and 443 exposed.
+Ladder99 is used to read data from an MTConnect Agent - the data is written to a SQL database (Postgres), which is then read by the dashboard (Grafana).

+Ladder99 is a free and open-source pipeline for reading data from devices and MTConnect Agents and transforming it to easily digestible dashboards.
+For more information see https://github.com/Ladder99/ladder99-ce.

 ## Links